 I feel like this blog post is long overdue.
 If you’ve been around this blog for any length of time then you know I’ve got a throw pillow

 problem collection.
 I love using a fairly neutral palette with my furniture and then changing out my throw pillows whenever I get the urge.
-I’ve been talking and talking about my love for throw pillows, where I buy them, even how I change them out seasonally.
+I’ve been talking and talking about my love for pillows, how I style throw pillows, where to buy them, and even how I change them out seasonally.
 It’s about time I shared with you: my strategy for mixing different fabrics to create a layered and cozy look.

 I totally understand how overwhelming it can be to put together a few throw pillows of different patterns.
 Have you ever walked into Home Goods and just been completely overwhelmed by the pillow options?
 Or have you browsed around for some fabric to make your own?
 And just given up because the choices were just too many?
 I’ve been there for sure.
 Picking patterns/fabrics can be really challenging.
 Having a guideline to follow is so helpful and gives you a good starting point to help you achieve the perfect pattern mix.
-I discuss my pattern mixing strategy in depth in Don’t Wait, Decorate but today I want to share with you, my simple no fail pattern mixing formula as a pattern mixing 101.
+Today I want to share with you, my simple no fail pattern mixing formula as a pattern mixing 101.
 Let’s dive in!

 Mix Don’t Match